Yale-BIM/f21-assignments/assignment-1/README.md

 error from Ubuntu about failing to verify the public key for the ROS ppa repository, update your key as indicated in [this post](https://answers.ros.org/question/325039/apt-update-fails-cannot-install-pkgs-key-not-working/).

-   > Note that we have also included an example script called `install_ros_noetic.sh` within this repository to show you the key commands that you need to run to install ROS in Ubuntu 20.04.
+   > Note that this assignment includes an example script called `install_ros_noetic.sh` to show you all the commands that you need to run to install ROS in Ubuntu 20.04 and assignment dependencies.
+   All these dependencies are already installed in the BIM laptops that registered students have access to remotely.

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitHub](http://www.github.com) repository, as explained in